Apr 29, 2016

 Once the areas to be measured are identified, integrate corresponding methods for periodic assessments.
 The exact metrics and methods depend on your company size, employee demographics, and business objectives, but it is most important to establish upfront what needs to be measured, why, and when.

 Numbers say it all – Quantitative Metrics

 Addressing employee turnover and employee productivity are key when following new employee orientation best practices.

 Headache of the Modern business – Employee Turnover

 This critical figure helps you identify the success of an onboarding program as it is directly tied to the business goals of the organization.
 Organizations can compare employee turnover figures before and after the inclusion of a new hire orientation program.

 Productivity metrics associated with business and support functions could help determine the business contribution of new hires, and thus the effectiveness of a new hire orientation program.
 In the absence of past organizational data, Michael Watkins’ average of 6.2 months can be used as a break-even point for new hires.

 Following new employee orientation best practices, organizations would do well to automate measurements using onboarding software.
-Usually SaaS based, these onboarding softwares help capture data pertaining to performance, onboarding checklists, training schedules, and milestones.
+Usually, SaaS-based, these onboarding software help capture data pertaining to performance, onboarding checklists, training schedules, and milestones.